-Fig. 5.
-Mean relay buffer size as a function of the ratio $p = \frac{r_s}{r_d}$ for Random Direction mobility and for different value of R.

-B. Validation of Theorem 2 and Section V

-Theorem 2 states that the relay throughput depends only on the stationary node distribution.
+Fig. 3.
+Time-evolution of relay node buffer for Random Walk model over a circle for different values of ratio, $p = \frac{T_s}{r_d}$. p = 1.0, the buffer occupancy process is unstable.
+While for the case p = 0.9 < 1.0, this process is stable.
+Similar results were obtained even for $p \approx 1.0$ with p < 1.0 but are not shown here.
+B. Validation of Theorem 2 and Section V Theorem 2 states that the relay throughput depends only on the stationary node distribution.
 Section V provides the value of relay throughput under Random Direction and Random Waypoint mobility models.
 To validate both of these results, we ran simulations to find the relay throughput for case of the Random Direction and the Random Waypoint mobility models with different parameters.

-We illustrate that the throughput depends only on the stationary distribution of the node position by looking at the scenario where three nodes move over a line of length L =4000m according to the Random Direction model.
+We illustrate that the throughput depends only on the stationary distribution of the node position by looking at the scenario where three nodes move over a line of length L = 4 kilometers according to the Random Direction model.
 We assume that the time between two consecutive decision instants (travel time) is fixed and equal to 15 seconds and the distribution of speed was chosen to be i) Uniform over some interval, ii) Exponentially distributed, and iii) fixed.
 Note that the case where speed is fixed corresponds to the Random Walk.
 Since the stationary node location distribution is same for all the three choice of speed distribution, Theorem 2 implies that the relay throughput will be identical.
-The numerical results plotted in Figure 6 are in accordance with this result.
+The numerical results plotted in Figure 4 are in accordance with this result.
 Also evident is the fact that relay throughput $T_r = \pi_s$, for $r_s = 1$.
-In Figure 7 we plot values of π_s when the three nodes move according to the Random Waypoint model over a square of side-lengths L for different values of transmission range, R. We keep the speed of the mobiles fixed.
+In Figure 5 we plot values of π_s when the three nodes move

+Fig. 4.
+Values of π_s obtained for the Random Direction model over a segment of length L. Various distributions for the speed were taken. according to the Random Waypoint model over a square of side-lengths L for different values of transmission range, R. We keep the speed of the mobiles fixed.
 The plot shows that π_s (and hence T_r) is a function of $\rho = \frac{R}{L}$ alone.
 The numerical values also support the result of Section V-B where for the Random Waypoint model in square, the throughput is approximately $1.36\pi\rho^2$.
 Similarly, the values of the throughput from theory and simulations provide a good match for all of the scenario studied in Section V. Because of the space restriction, we did not include these numerical results due to space constraints.
+C. Validation of Section III-B Section III-B studies multiple relay nodes with fixed source nodes and destination nodes.
+It reports stability condition and derives the value of the relay throughput and the network throughput.
+To validate the stability condition, we take the scenario of one source node, one destination node, and 3 relay nodes move according to the Random Waypoint model inside a square of side-length L = 4000m.
+The source and